Minimax Strikes Back: Background

-The learning framework of \cite{cohen2020learning} is based on a variant of Unbounded Minimax called \emph{descent}, dedicated to learning, which consists in playing the sequences of actions until terminal states.
+Athénan, the learning framework of \citep{cohen2020learning}, is based on a variant of Unbounded Minimax called \emph{Descent Minimax} (or \emph{Descent} for short), which consists in exploring the sequences of actions until terminal states.
+In comparison, Unbounded Minimax and MCTS explore the sequences of actions only until reaching a leaf state.
+An iteration of Descent (an analyzed sequence of actions) thus consists in a deterministic complete simulation of the rest of the game.
 The exploration is thus deeper while remaining a best-first approach.
 This allows the values of terminal states to be propagated more quickly to (shallower) non-terminal states.
+Descent is formally described in Algorithm~\ref{alg:descente}.

-Unlike Polygames, the learned value of a state is not the end-game value but the minimax value in the partial game tree built during the game.
-This information is more informative, since it contains part of the knowledge acquired during the previous games.
-In addition, contrary to Polygames, learning is carried out for each state of the partial game tree constructed during the game (not just for the sequences of states of the played games).
-As a result, there is no loss of information: all of the information acquired during the search is used during the learning process.
-An additional advantage is that it generates a much larger amount of data for training.
-Thus, unlike the state of the art which requires to generate games in parallel to build its learning dataset, this approach does not require the parallelization of games (and this parallelization is not done in the experiments in this article).
-Finally, this approach is optionally based on a \emph{reinforcement heuristic}, that is to say an evaluation function of terminal states more expressive than the classical gain of a game (i.e. $+1$ / $0$ / $-1$).
-The best proposed heuristics in \cite{cohen2020learning} are \emph{scoring} and the \emph{depth heuristic} (the latter favoring quick wins and slow defeats).
+Unlike Polygames, the learned target value of a state is not the end-game value but its minimax value in the partial game tree built during the match.
+This information is more informative, since it directly contains part of the knowledge acquired during the previous matches.
+In addition, contrary to Polygames, learning is carried out for each state of the partial game tree constructed during the searches of the match (not just for each state of the states sequence of the played match).
+In other words, with Polygames, there is one learning target per search whereas with Athénan, there are several learning targets per search.
+Therefore, there is no loss of information with Athénan: all of the information acquired during the search is used during the learning process.
+As a result, Athénan generates a much larger amount of data for training from the same number of played matches than AlphaZero / Polygames.
+Thus, unlike the state of the art which requires to generate matches in parallel to build its learning dataset, this approach does not require the parallelization of matches (and the parallelization of Athénan is not done in the experiments of this article).

+During confrontations, the used search algorithm is Unbounded (Best-First) Minimax with Safe decision, denoted $\ubfms$.
+It is a variant of Unbounded Best-First Minimax which performs the same search.
+More precisely, it iteratively extends the best sequence of actions in the partial game tree (i.e. it adds at each iteration the leafs of the principal variation of the partial game tree).
+Note that, on the one hand, the best action sequence generally changes after each extension.
+On the other hand, in general, the worse the evaluation function is, the wider the exploration is.
+The difference between them is as follows: with Unbounded Minimax, the action to play, chosen after each search, is the one with the best value, while with this variant, the chosen action is the one that is the most explored.